There are a number of circumstances that can cause the audio and video to be out of sync. For instance:

-- If watching a TV program, try changing the channel to see if the problem occurs on other channels; if it only occurs on one channel, then the issue is with the broadcast.
+- If you're watching a TV program, change the channel to see if the issue occurs on other channels.

-NOTE: If the issue occurs on one channel only, contact the broadcast network provider.
+- If it occurs on one channel only, the issue is with the broadcast.
+Contact your broadcast network provider for further assistance.

 - Set the Game Mode to Off when watching TV or playing a DVD or Blu-ray Disc.